 - Passengers can be dropped off via departure drive on Level 2 of the Terminal 1,2, and 3.

-- For arriving flights: Arriving flight status provides Melbourne Airport arrival times, gate info., delays, and time to land.
+- For arriving flights: Arrival flight status provides the arrival times, gate information, delays, and time to land for the Melbourne Airport.

-Terminal 2 handles all international, and limited domestic flights at MEL Airport.
-There are 20 gates with aerobridges at this terminal.
+Opened in 1970, Terminal 2 handles all international, and limited domestic, flights out of Melbourne Airport.
+It has 20 gates with aerobridges.
 Departures take place on the lower deck, with arrivals streamed on to the first floor.

-Terminal 3 has 11 parking bays served by single aerobridges and 8 parking bays not equipped with aerobridges.
+Terminal 3 is home to Virgin Australia.
+It has eleven parking bays served by single aerobridges and eight parking bays not equipped with aerobridges.

 Originally called the Domestic Express or South Terminal, Terminal 4 is dedicated to budget airlines and is the first facility of its kind at a conventional airport in Australia.